AQuaZar/kottans-backend/README.md

 ## 5 -- TCP.
 UDP.
 Network

-Internet 101 videos are extremely teachable and information presented in nice-looking form, good for me I'm aldready familiar with terminilogy of Internet and TCP/IP protocols (thanks NAU, very cool).
+**Internet** 101 videos are extremely teachable and information presented in nice-looking form, good for me I'm aldready familiar with terminilogy of Internet and TCP/IP protocols (thanks NAU, very cool).

+**How DNS Works**.
+Education in the form of comics? yes please.
+It definitely explains how DNS works and what a journey lies behind a DNS query.